zitakunz/npsp-datacloud-kit/README.md

 # npsp-datacloud-kit
 Creating a Data Cloud kit for NPSP use cases

+1.
+2.
+3.

-# Project Overview
+# Project Overview  :
 ## Vision & Goals
-Please replace with your projects vision.
-* Goal 1
+* Goal 1 To create a Data Kit to be able to Utilized by the NPSP Org
 * Goal 2

 ## Project Vertical
-Please replace with Nonprofit, Education, or Other (if Other, explain further)
+The Non-Profit Organization

 ## Trailblazer Group or Slack Channel Link (access required)
 Please replace with the URL for your Trailblazer Community group and/or Slack channel issued by the Commons program team.

 ## How to Contribute:
 - Way 1.
 - Way 2.
 - Way 3.